 - Camping is not allowed in Twin Lakes Basin (north of Chicago Basin).
 This includes the entire area bounded by the three 14ers.

-- The Leave No Trace practice for proper disposal of human waste is to bury one’s poop in a 6-8″ deep cathole at least 200 feet from water, camp and trails.
+- Dig a cathole.
+The Leave No Trace practice for proper disposal of human waste is to bury one’s poop in a 6-8″ deep cathole at least 200 feet from water, camp and trails.

 - Pack out the toilet paper and hygiene products.

-- The bags are actually easy to use – easier than digging a cathole – and one bag per person has sufficient capacity for a multi-day trip.
-We realize this is a big request, but we ask you to understand the situation in Chicago Basin.
+- These bags are easy to use – easier than digging a cathole – and one bag per person has sufficient capacity for a multi-day trip.

-- We also ask that you don’t put the waste bag in any receptacle on the train.
+- Please don’t put the waste bag in any receptacle on the train.
 Wait till you get back to the station to dispose of it.
-For more information on the use of the human waste bags, see the Special Notices page.

 Nearly 75% of the visitors to Chicago Basin plan to climb the nearby “Fourteeners”: Mount Eolus (14,083′), Windom Peak (14,082′), and Sunlight Peak (14,059′).
 If you are interested in more information, check out SJMA Climbing 14ers page.

-- Rocky Mountain Goats: The basin is overpopulated with these goats, which are obsessed with obtaining salt from human urine.
-The goats do a lot of damage to the ground and vegetation in their pursuit of urine.
-What may start out as amusement watching wildlife at close range can end up being a nuisance.
+In pursuit of salt from our urine, goats have overpopulated the basin which damage the ground and vegetation.
 The solution is to urinate well away from camp, on a rock surface if possible, so the goats don’t disturb the vegetation and ground so much.
 You will enjoy their visit much more if they are not rampaging through your camp!

-- Bears: Although bears are infrequently seen in the Basin, as a matter of principle it’s a good idea to hang your food.
+Although bears are infrequently seen in Chicago Basin, as a matter of principle it’s a good idea to hang your food.

-- Flies are sometimes a big nuisance, usually while hiking from the train stop to about 10,500 feet, so having fly repellant and/or a head net along is useful.
+Flies are sometimes a big nuisance, usually while hiking from the train stop to about 10,500 feet, so having fly repellent and/or a head net along is useful.

-- Altitude: Visitors from lower elevations often underestimate the effects of altitude on their health and physical abilities.
+Visitors from lower elevations often underestimate the effects of altitude on their health and physical abilities.
 It is not uncommon for trips into Chicago Basin to be shortened due to lack of acclimatization to thinner air.
 One thing many people don’t understand is that physical fitness affords no protection against altitude sickness.
 Visitors to Chicago Basin are urged to become familiar with the symptoms of altitude sickness, as well as its prevention and treatment, prior to their visit.
-See the Links section for more information.
+Check out Outdoor Action Guide to High Altitude: Acclimatization and Illnesses for more information.